USTC-KnowledgeComputingLab/KALE-LM/README.md

-# KALE-LMs
+# KALE-LM

-Knowledge And Logic Enhanced Large Model Series
+Knowledge And Logic Enhanced Large Model

 ## We are exploring the power of AI for science